 Between the rider and the Ground is the grace of God.

 I give God all the credit for my success with horses.

 The first lessons will set the foundation for all of your youngsters future training.
 The most important thing you can do for yourself and your horse is to make these formative rides a pleasurable experience.

 I've never understood why some owners of potential dressage horses, jumpers, western pleasure, barrel racers, look for those type of trainers to start their youngster.
 You need an experienced person that starts young horses, once you have a great foundation, THEN get your favorite trainer from your desired discipline to begin formal training.

 You want a horse that has has a great first experience, goes forward nicely; one that will be happy in whatever discipline you have planned for him.

 Click on the testimonial section to see some pictures of horses going bitless for their first ride.

 I choose to start horses bitless for safety and control and a good first experience under saddle for the horse and myself.
 Yes, I said "SAFETY AND CONTROL"

 A young horse doesn't understand giving to the bit as a natural reaction, so when frightened by his first rider, then grabbed by the riders hands, a horse is likely to explode from the pain.
-His first reaction is to flee from pain and bolt, he may also freeze then when pressed to go forward, explode with bucking, till he escapes the source of that pain.
+His first reaction is to flee from pain and bolt, he may also freeze, then when pressed to go forward, explode with bucking, till he escapes the source of that pain.
 There is no need for creating this bad taste in their mouth for their new lot in life.
-Not just the bit, but the fear and pain of the whole experience.
+Not just the bit, but the fear and pain of the entire new experience.
 Once the horse understands basic cues then you can gradually teach him to accept the bit with the least pain possible.
 If that's what you need to do.

 Maggie's first ride